Sriee/notify/README.md

 - [x] Demo 1 - Run service on local host.
 - [x] Add Verbose mode
+- [ ] Add log handling in server
+- [ ] Add signal handler to make it windows compatible
 - [ ] Demo 2 - Run service on multiple machines
 - [ ] Move sql trigger to examples
 - [ ] Test and profile the project